The Elite Trader Plan

 Convert your account into a fixed per-trade dollar risk.

-Set cool‑off rules: if you lose your daily limit, stop adding new trades; same for the week.
+Set cool-off rules: if you reach your monthly options cycle limit, stop adding new trades; same for the day or week if needed.

-Performance math for credit spreads (the ones that pay you upfront):
+Understand performance math for credit trades (the ones that pay you upfront):

 Homework

-Fill out your one‑page Risk Charter (template at the end).
+Think about your personal one-page Risk Charter (see example at the end).

 Skip Check

-Given one option chain, you can tell me max loss, breakevens, and why the size is safe for your account.
+Given one option chain, you can explain the maximum loss, breakeven points, and why the trade size is appropriate for your account.

 Goal

-Pick trades that are liquid and avoid landmines.
+Pick trades that are liquid and avoid potential landmines.

 In Session

-For ETFs, check what’s inside (use Koyfin or your preferred tool) so you know what you’re really trading.
+For ETFs, check what’s inside (using Koyfin or your preferred tool) so you understand what you’re really trading.

 Homework

-Tag three tickers you would trade and three you will avoid and why.
+Tag three tickers you would trade and three you would avoid, and write one short reason for each choice.

 Skip Check

-Show me one good candidate and one no‑go with a one‑line reason for each.
+Show me one good candidate and one no-go, each with a one-line explanation.

 Goal